 - Keep a Journal - Writing in a journal before you go to sleep is a great way to work through the troubles and concerns you may have encountered over the course of the day.
 Write down anything that is bothering you, along with a possible solution for each one.
 You can also jot down any urgent thoughts you have while getting to sleep that you need to remember for the next day so that the idea of forgetting them doesn't bother you either.

 - Do Mental Exercises - Try laying calmly in bed while doing a visualization exercise such as the following.
 Every time a negative thought crosses your mind, acknowledge it, and imagine putting it in a mental trunk and locking it with a key to keep it safe until the next day when you can take them out and look them over.
 Another good mental exercise to do is to relax every part of your body, one at a time.
 Start with your toes, and concentrate on completely relaxing every one of them individually.
-Move to your ankles, and then your calves, your knees, and on up to your head (if you get that far, remember to relax each of your facial features individually).
+Move to your ankles, and then your calves, your knees, and on up to your head—if you get that far, remember to relax each of your facial features individually.
 Once every part of your body is slack and relaxed, simply breathe evenly until your mind relaxes into sleep along with your body.